Using the VisioForge MCP Server for AI-Assisted Development¶

 get_deployment_guide¶

-Retrieve the complete deployment guide for a specific platform or scenario.
+Get the complete deployment guide for a specific scenario.
+Returns detailed instructions, code snippets, NuGet packages, and platform-specific notes.

 Example queries: - "Get the Android deployment guide" - "Show deployment steps for Uno platform" - "How to deploy on macOS"